Menu

 During his extensive research into teams and experience in industry, Dr. Meredith Belbin defined two separate elements in the recruitment and selection process: "eligibility" and "suitability".

-• Suitability - is less tangible.
+• Suitability – this is less tangible.
 It includes aptitude for the role, versatility (a ‘can do’ attitude) and behavioural (Team Role) fit with the job in question.

 Total misfit